 Attending class is an important component of learning.
 Students are expected to attend all class sessions.
-This means that you should arrive punctually, reading in hand and prepared in advance, be attentive to lectures, and participate actively in discussions.
 When circumstances prevent a student from attending class, the student is responsible for contacting the instructor before the class meets.
 If you miss more than two class sessions (except when excused in reasonable cases of documented medical or family emergencies), your participation grade will be negatively affected.